How does air conditioning work?

 While enjoying the cool breeze, have you ever thought about the working of your cooling source?
-If not, and if you are still inquisitive on how does air conditioning work, here is a simple breakdown of the cooling process it undergoes.
+If not, and if you are still inquisitive on how does air conditioning works, here is a simple breakdown of the cooling process it undergoes.
 But before that, it would be worthwhile to know about the refrigerant and the various components of an air conditioning machine.

 A refrigerant pumps through the cooling tubes just like blood in the humans and can change its state from gas to liquid.
 A unique substance, it accumulates heat from your interior and ejects it outdoors.
 Due to very low boiling point, it can also transform from liquid to vapor, which holds the key behind the functioning of the air conditioner.
 It however requires a compressor to travel across the cooling tubes.
 Most of the ACs available in the market nowadays use R-410, which is a combination of R-32 and R-125, all of which are HFC (hydrofluorocarbons) refrigerants.
 Many older ACs consist of HCFCs (hydrochlorofluorocarbons).
 After 1987 Montreal Protocol, the HCF refrigerants have been phased out to give way to HFCs.

 You can call the compressor as the “heart’ of the air conditioning system.
 It pumps the refrigerant through a copper loop in the different refrigeration parts of the machine.
 The refrigerant passes through the compressor as a low-pressure warm and transforms into high pressure hot vapor as it leaves the compressor.